APPLICATIONS WELCOME, ONLY FOR LONG STAYS (over a month)

 You can do your laundry manually for free, or have it done in the washing machine for a small contribution (between € 0,10 for one piece and € 2,50 for a full machine, which is only the real cost).

 There’s too much work for one almost elderly woman with physical limitations ;-), so Robur at The Oak will always be happy with any help for the most needed jobs.

-JUST ONE REQUEST: to help voluntarily doesn’t mean to help without any commitment… As soon as we’ve SET DATES, I actually COUNT ON YOUR HELP for that period, as I will have organized everything (work, food, sleeping place etc.).
-Not showing up makes the work harder for those who did show up, may disrupt the follow-up job organisation, and another enthousiastic volunteer may have been declined because there was no space anymore.
+JUST ONE REQUEST: to help voluntarily doesn’t mean to help without any commitment… As soon as we’ve SET DATES, I actually COUNT ON YOUR HELP for that WHOLE period, as I will have organized everything (work, food, sleeping place etc.).
+Not showing up makes the work harder for those who did show up, and may disrupt the follow-up job organisation.

-You are invited to apply for any period available, starting from April 23 on.
+You are invited to apply for any period available.

 Weatherwise April through September is the best period, but also later you’ll be welcome.
 Robur is heated now, so you can always find a warm and dry place if the weather is bad!

 Being able to smoothly communicate is really a must at The Oak!
-At least intermediate knowledge of English is needed, because not being able to speak English well enough, creates a lot of misunderstandings and unintended frustration.
+At least intermediate knowledge of English is needed: not being able to speak English well enough, creates a lot of misunderstandings and unintended frustration.

 So please apply in English, and DO NOT use a translator, so that I have an idea of your level of English.
 Being honest about this really rewards!
 Thank you for your understanding.

 Make sure you have your own health and travel insurance, or come at your own risk.